- Home

 Somer Loomis

-Somer is the Chief Content Officer at Raising Families living in Southern California with her seven-year-old son and two-year-old daughter.
-She spent 10 years in the architecture field as a designer and medical planner and now applies her love of integrative thinking and big-picture planning to her family and career.
+Somer is the Chief Content Officer at Raising Families, living in Southern California with her husband, nine-year-old son, and four-year-old daughter.
+She spent 10 years in the architecture field as a designer and medical planner, and now applies her love of integrative thinking and big-picture planning to her family and career.